yash7xm/Vyzon/README.md

 ## Loops

  PyNot supports various loop types to suit your needs.
-You can use for, while, and do while loops to control the flow of your PyNot programs by repeating code as needed.
+You can use `for`, `while`, and `do while` loops to control the flow of your PyNot programs by repeating code as needed.

  ```pynot
 write("Using the for loop:");